Succorro/Aisle_Scanner/README.md

 # Aisle Scanner

-The Scanning App is a mobile application developed using Expo's React Native tools.
+The Aisle Scanner app is a mobile application developed using Expo's React Native tools.
 This app allows users to scan barcodes of products and dynamically create a layout of the scanned items in real time.

 ## Installation